Forms

 export default GreetingWorkflow;

 Take note of the title, description, and submit_label fields.
-It is important be descriptive with these fields, as these are the first things the user will see once the workflow is triggered and your form is displayed to them:
+It is important be descriptive with these fields, as these are the first things the user will see once the workflow is started and your form is displayed to them:

 form-metadata